by Bill Ferster

 Previsualization performs the same role in pre-production that nonlinear offline

-editing plays in post-production: It’s a time to be able to make creative
+editing plays in post-production: Its a time to be able to make creative

 decisions about the show quickly and easily, without a large penalty to pay for